 Fergus Ryan is a representational painter whose principal influences have included 19C landscape British and French painters, and, especially, the 20C American realist painter Andrew Wyeth.
 The artist spent the summer of 2013 in a masterclass in Italy with the noted Israeli painter Israel Hershberg, following the Italian footsteps of Corot and the Grand Tourists, and studied at the Florence Academy of Art in the spring of 2015.
 Recent developments of subject and style followed a period in Norway at the home and studio of master painter Odd Nerdrum.

-Fergus Ryan's work has been exhibited in the Royal Hibernian Academy's annual exhibition since 2008, and at Greenacres Gallery in Wexford.
-His painting 'Lightkkeeper' was acquired at the RHA by the Government of Ireland and is in the State's collection at Aras an Uachtarain (the Presidential residence).
+Fergus Ryan's work has been exhibited in the Royal Hibernian Academy's annual exhibition since 2008, at The Royal Ulster Academy of Arts, and at Greenacres Gallery in Wexford, and Gallery 1608 in Bushmills, Co Antrim.
+He is currently represented by Sol Art in Dublin.
+His painting 'Lightkkeeper' was acquired by the Government of Ireland and is in the State's collection at Aras an Uachtarain (the Presidential residence).
 His work now includes both landscape and figure in oils and in the revived medieval medium of egg tempera.

 The artist lives in north County Dublin and is married to Sarah, and has four adult daughters.